What Intent Is Required for Illegal Re-Entry to the U.S.?

 Argueta then appealed both judgment to the United States Court of Appeals for the Ninth Circuit.

-Very quickly, the Court of Appeals herd that Lombera-Valdovinos, cited above, controlled.
+Very quickly, the Court of Appeals held that Lombera-Valdovinos, cited above, controlled.
 In Lombera-Valdovinos, the court held that it was “impossible to convict a previously deported alien for attempted illegal reentry… when he crosses the border with the intent only to be imprisoned… because attempted illegal reentry is a specific intent crime to… enter the country free of a final restraint.”
 Id., at 928.
 It further found that the district court’s error, in applying the wrong legal standard, was not harmless.

 For more information about immigration and re-entry into the United States, please click on the following articles: